 Slate Tile Roof

 This natural stone roofing tile is durable, long-lasting, and uniquely beautiful.
 Although it’s heavy, this lends to its incredible longevity, which can be up to 200 years.
-This is one of the longest-lasting roofing materials, although it’s also one of the most expensive.
+One of the longest-lasting roofing materials and typically most expensive.

 Solar Panel Roof

 Solar panels are available in shingles, tiles, and panels, so any structure can take advantage of their benefits.
-Shingles look like traditional asphalt shingles but generate electricity and can last two to three decades.
-Solar tiles also contain solar cells and can last up to 30 years.
-Solar panels are placed on top of traditional roof materials and have a lifespan of 25-30 years.
+Shingles look like traditional asphalt shingles but generate electricity and can typically last two to three decades.

 Tar and Gravel Roofing